Anyone else think kid magazines might get your kids and students reading more?

 $29.99 / year

-Stories, puzzles, crafts, recipes, and more engage children in reading and thinking.
-It’s from Highlights and is meant for younger kids who aren’t yet reading on their own.
+Short stories, puzzles, crafts, recipes, and more engage children in reading and thinking.
+This magazine is from Highlights and is designed for younger kids who aren’t yet reading independently.

 National Geographic Kids